UNPLANNED RABBIT LITTERS – how to cope

 Neutering

 If the nest of babies is only discovered after the birth, removing the male immediately is essential for the safety of the babies and the mum’s sanity, but it may already be too late to prevent the birth of a second litter.
 However, arranging to have him neutered is a good move, as, by the time mum has finished rearing her babies after 6-8 weeks, dad will be infertile and ready to live with mum again.
-In the meantime, letting them live in adjacent accommodation is an excellent idea as this will keep the bond between them going to a certain extent, even though they are living apart, thus making an introduction later on much more straightforward.
+In the meantime, letting them live in adjacent accommodation is an excellent idea as this will keep the bond between them going to a certain extent, even though they are living apart, thus making an introduction later on much easier.
+However, rabbits can be very resourceful when it comes to breeding so make sure there is a gap of at least an inch in width between the partitions, as mating can still be successful even through a wire mesh barrier if both partners are determined enough.

 Managing the litter